 What Should I Study in College?
-Experts Advise How to Narrow it Down
+Expert Advice for Narrowing It Down

-It’s potentially one of the most important questions you will ask in your life: What should I study in college?
-Deciding on what to study means determining which degree to pursue, which can impact what job you end up with, where you live and many other important factors.
+Deciding on what to study in college is a big decision.
+The degree you pursue can have a strong influence on what job you end up with, where you live and many other important factors.
 It’s a big question for anyone considering going to college, which makes it an important question for us.

 Your step-by-step guide for choosing what to study in college

 Choosing which degree to pursue in college can be intimidating.
 But don’t let fear and indecision deter you.
 Follow this expert advice to help you narrow down your degree options in no time.

 This step might sound like something you’d read in a self-help book, but you really should start with some introspection.
 As with any big decision, having a good understanding of yourself is a key factor.
 Any type of degree or major you choose should match up with your personality and strengths.
 We asked admissions professionals at Rasmussen University how they help students sort through their options.

 Jon Olson, Senior Admissions Manager at Rasmussen University, likes to begin with asking students what they’ve enjoyed learning so far.